 The legal and regulatory status of CAM and CAM practices

-From 2003, the provision of CAM in Norway is regulated by Act No.64 of 27 June 2003: Alternative treatment of disease, illness, etc (Lov om alternativ behandling av sykdom mv).
+The provision of CAM in Norway is regulated by Act No.64 of 27 June 2003: Alternative treatment of disease, illness, etc (Lov om alternativ behandling av sykdom mv).
 This act defines CAM as a health-related service which is provided more often outside than inside the official health care system.

-The Norwegian regulation of CAM recognizes that it can be provided by both medical and non-medical professionals, as well as within or outside of the official health care system.
+The Norwegian regulation of CAM recognizes that it can be provided by both medical and non-medical professionals, as well as inside or outside of the official health care system.
 The treatment’s efficacy and level of documentation does not affect whether it should be considered CAM or not.
 No specific CAM practitioners or treatments are mentioned.

-Though no licence, authorization or formal demonstration of medical competence is required to provide CAM, the Act No.64 reserves treatment of some health conditions and the execution of some procedures for medically qualified health professionals.
+Though no licence, authorization or formal demonstration of medical competence is required to provide CAM, the Act No.64 reserves treatment of some health conditions and the execution of some procedures for medically qualified health professionals:

 Complementing this act, Norway has two national regulations related to the provision of CAM: